A Tasmanian adventure of camaraderie

 We had no checklist and left it to our host to introduce us to the land he now calls home.
 The natural beauty of the Tasmanian wilderness is insanely picturesque – from Mount Wellington to Cataract Gorge and from Wineglass Bay (in Freycinet National Park) to Tasman Arch (in Tasman National Park).
 To bask in its glory is priceless!

 Tessellated Pavement, a coastal platform of eroded rectangular rocks, with a geometrically perfect grid, is rather fascinating.
-Being at these gorgeous sites with friends make such moments even more nostalgic.
+Being at these gorgeous sites with friends makes such moments even more nostalgic.
 With outrageous ones like mine, they will top them up with the most hilarious jokes you will ever hear.

 A Harvard study concluded that having solid friendships in our life helps promote brain health.
 Good friends also help us handle stress, make better lifestyle choices that keep us strong and allow us to rebound from health issues and diseases more quickly.